What is a Payment Processor? Here's Processing Explained, Plus the Top 10 Service Providers of the Year

 “Best Payment Processor for Payments Technology”

-Stripe is designed for larger firms, and offers a plethora of APIs that allow merchants to create their own subscription services, on-demand marketplaces, or crowdfunding platforms.
-It supports a range of development languages, including Ruby, Python, PHP and Java.
+Stripe is tailored for more substantial enterprises and provides a multitude of APIs that empowers vendors to create their own bespoke subscription services, on-demand marketplaces, or crowdfunding podiums.
+It is compatible with a variety of programming languages, such as Ruby, Python, PHP, and Java.

-The company also offers credit card readers that integrate with popular eCommerce and accounting software, including Shopify, WooCommerce and Xero.
-Payouts are typically available within two days but you can also choose instant payouts for an additional 1% ($0.50 minimum).
-Stripe also offers 24/7 email, chat, and phone support.
+Stripe also furnishes credit card readers that can be integrated with well-known eCommerce and accounting tools, including Shopify, WooCommerce, and Xero.
+Generally, payouts are accessible within a two-day timeframe, but there's also an option for instant payouts for an added 1% ($0.50 minimum).
+To top it all, Stripe extends round-the-clock email, chat, and phone support.

 Pros: